 Add extra touches to the nightstand like a water carafe, a book, or a scented candle, but the essentials (such as a light) have to be there too.

-Look around the room for those extra touches that'll make the space extra comfortable: A soft rug to put your feet down on in the morning and a mirror to get your hair under control before heading out for breakfast.
+Look around the room for those extra touches that'll make the space extra comfortable: a soft rug to put your feet down on in the morning and a mirror to get your hair under control before heading out for breakfast.
 A full-length mirror is ideal, but at the very least, a smaller wall-hung mirror will make your guests feel at ease before they venture out of the room.
-You could also channel your favorite hotel and include a robe and towel set guests can use throughout their stay.

 Give Them Storage Space

 Storage space is always appreciated when you're staying at someone's house, so try to empty the closets and drawer dressers, or add a folding luggage rack to make it easier for guests to unpack.
 A tray filled with essentials like toothpaste and snacks is also a nice touch that's simple but always appreciated.
-Furthermore, an extra long bedside tables with dressers function both as a desk and storage space.
+Furthermore, an extra-long bedside table with dressers functions both as a desk and storage space.

 Play Double Duty

-Often our guest rooms play double-duty, so don't be afraid to make your space multipurpose by adding shoe storage or a desk.
+Often, our guest rooms play double-duty, so don't be afraid to make your space multipurpose by adding shoe storage or a desk.
 A daybed doubles perfectly as a single bed if you don't have a ton of space.
-Just ensure that your window treatments reflect the needs of the room.
-Blackout curtains layered over light-filtering shades will ensure privacy and darkness for your guests, but will also allow light in when you need it.

 Add the Finishing Touches

 Add finishing touches that'll give your guests a positive experience: Quality, fresh bedding, and a toiletry kit go a long way towards making guests comfortable, for example.